 It is well known that 30-day programs are NOT effective.
 I have reviewed over 100 30-day programs, on site, and none had a success rate over 20%.
 There are so many things in addict's life that need "fixing", that it would be impossible to accomplish this task in less than a 90 day treatment program.
 Therefore, it is better to look for a long term substance abuse treatment facility, even though it is the first time the person is seeking treatment.

 If you are surfing the web to find information about appropriate long term alcohol and drug treatment programs, then you can save yourself a lot of time and confusion by calling and talking to someone who knows the types of treatment programs and what each does.

 When you have finally decided on treatment for yourself or a loved one, finding the right treatment that will work is your next task.

-Based on a short assessment, Long-Term Drug Rehabhelp line will refer you to an effective program that addresses ALL of the issues that have been proven to cause and continue one's alcohol or drug addiction.
-We don't believe that anyone should have to suffer from relapse and the disappointments that brings, when you can take the time to do a rehab program that will end your cravings and psychological disabilities that can only be addressed in a treatment porgram of 90 days or more.
+Based on a short assessment, we will refer you to an effective long term drug rehab center that addresses ALL of the issues that have been proven to cause and continue one's alcohol or drug addiction.
+We don't believe that anyone should have to suffer from relapse and the disappointments that brings, when you can take the time to do a long term drug rehab program that will end your cravings and psychological disabilities that can only be addressed in a treatment program of 90 days or more.